fluxcd/helm-operator-get-started/README.md

 # GitOps with Helm and Weave Flux

+Automate Helm releases with Weave Flux.

 Prerequisites:
  - fork this repository
  - install Helm and Tiller
- - install Weave Flux and Flux Helm Operator
+ - install Weave Flux

 ### Install Helm